prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 The purity of the DNA was verified by depositing 20 pmol of DNA in imaging buffer \textemdash{} 3 mM Nickel (Sigma 654597), 10 mM Hepes (Sigma H4034) at pH 7 \textemdash{} onto freshly-cleaved, 10 mm diameter, V1 mica (Ted Pella 50) for 10 minutes, rinsing serially 5 times with 1 mL of deionized water and 5 times with 1 mL of imaging buffer.
 The sample was then imaged with the Cypher AFM using a cantilever with a nominal 2 nm radius, a spring constant of $\approx 300 \frac{\text{pN}}{\text{nm}}$ Bruker SNL-10, a line scan rate of 1 Hz, a 1 \textmu{m} scan size, and free amplitude of $\approx 1$ nm (Figure S{#ref_fig:Prep}).

-For DNA deposition onto an azide surface, 20 \textmu{L} of the DNA at 40 nM was mixed with 80 uL of TE and deposited onto azide-functionalized glass (see Section S{#ref_sec:Surface}) affixed with 5 minute epoxy (Devcon 14250) to specimen disks (Ted Pella 16218) and incubated at $4^{\circ}$C overnight.
+For DNA deposition onto an azide surface, 20 \textmu{L} of the DNA at 40 nM was mixed with 80 uL of TE and deposited onto azide-functionalized glass affixed with 5 minute epoxy (Devcon 14250) to specimen disks (Ted Pella 16218) and incubated at $4^{\circ}$C overnight.
 The surfaces were rinsed by 7 mL of TE at pH 8.0 and 7 mL of Phosphate Buffered Saline (Millipore 524650), referred to after as PBS, with 1 mM EDTA at pH 7.4, and stored at $4^{\circ}$C.

-## {#label_sec:Cantilevers} Streptravidin-functionalized cantilevers
+## Streptravidin-functionalized cantilevers

 Functionalized cantilevers with nominal spring constants of 4 $\frac{\text{pN}}{nm}$  were used for all experiments.
 The protocol below etches away gold to improve force stability @sullan_atomic_2013 and covalently attaches streptatividin to the etched cantilevers to improve attachment to the biotinylated DNA.
 AFM cantilevers (Asylum Research BL-RC-150VB) were serially rinsed for 30 seconds in 50 mL of gold etchant (Transene TFA), 250 mL of deionized water, 50 mL of chromium etchant (Transene 1020), and 250 mL of deionized water.
 The tips were then serially rinsed for 30 seconds in 50 mL of deionized water, isopropanol, toluene, isopropanol, and deionized water again.
 After drying, the tips were activated via 30 minutes exposure in a UV-Ozone chamber and incubated for three hours in a 70 mL, $60^{\circ}$C solution of 0.15 mg/mL 600 Dalton Silane-PEG-Maleimide (Nanocs PG2-MLSL-600) dissolved in toluene.
 The maleimide-functionalized tips were serially rinsed in 50 mL of toluene, isopropanol, and water, immediately dried (KimTech 5511), and immersed for three hours in a 0.2 mg/mL solution of thiol-streptavidin (Protein Mods SAVT) in PBS at pH 6.75 with 1 mM TCEP (Thermo Scientific 77720) at room temperature in a moisture-proof container.
 Subsequently, the tips were transferred to $4^{\circ}$C overnight.
 After the $4^{\circ}$C incubation, to remove free streptavidin, the tips were serially rinsed in two 10 mL beakers of PBS at pH 7.4 and submerged in a 20 mL petri dish of PBS for 10 minutes.
 These functionalized tips were stored in 50 \textmu{L} of PBS at $4^{\circ}$C in plastic wafers (Entegris H22-100/101-0615) until loading into the atomic force microscope.